Ask me about Lost Soul sprites

 Also available:Greetings, Doomworld forums!
 I'd like to share with you all the release of a small project I've been working on.
 To keep a long story short, I recently came across Perkristian's high-res sound effects pack.
 I like the idea of enhancing Doom while remaining as pure (and compatible!) as possible, so I pondered what other areas this line of thought could be applied to.
 Perkristian's pack is pretty definitive when it comes to the sound effects, and the music has been dealt with in many ways over the years, but what about the game's art?
 Of course, I wouldn't dream of recreating the art and thinking it an improvement, but I have noticed tiny little errors in the sprites that seem trivial to fix.
 Why not go ahead and make those fixes?

-As for how to use it, this WAD in its current state works with Boom-compatible ports.
+Hence, I bring you the Doom 2 Minor Sprite Fixing Project.
+The three main goals of this endeavor are as follows:As for how to use it, this WAD in its current state works with limit removing ports.
 However, vanilla doom2.exe compatibility simply requires some DeuSF work.
 With that in mind, you can pretty much use this WAD with any other level or mod as I can't imagine any conflicts.
 Simply run it with the lowest priority in the add-on hierarchy.
 Most newer source ports have an autoload feature, so I recommend using that.
-I personally have this WAD autoloaded while playing Zandronum (if you see Balls of Gold, say hi!) and I haven't come across any issues.
+I personally have this WAD autoloaded while playing Zandronum and I haven't come across any issues.

 Now if you've made it this far, you probably just want to see some screenshots of the changes in action.
 Well, truthfully, it's rather difficult to showcase the end result outside of the game since many of the effects must be seen in motion.
 If the idea interests you, I suggest simply downloading the WAD right now and autoloading it during any future Doom sessions.
 I know this sounds cheap, but some changes are subtle and I think it would ruin the point to explicitly search for the differences.
 Nonetheless, here's a sample of some of the fixes:

 Last edited by Revenant100 on Jul 28 2016 at 23:30